Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 Moreover, the accessibility to printed material challenged the existing systems of power and authority.

-The printing press undermined the monopoly of the Church over information, as individuals could now access alternative perspectives and interpretations of religious texts.
+The printing press undermined the Church’s monopoly over information, as individuals could now access alternative perspectives and interpretations of religious texts.

-This led to the rise of religious dissent and the Protestant Reformation, which reshaped the religious landscape of Europe.
+This led to the rise of religious dissent and the Protestant Reformation, which reshaped Europe’s religious landscape.

 The printing press played a pivotal role in empowering individuals to think critically, question authority, and challenge established norms, thus shaping the intellectual and social fabric of the Renaissance society.